petersmithca/humhub-basic-chat/README.md

 **Note:** The chat is more a shoutbox and not a real chat, cause it does not support user to user private chat.

-**Note:** The chat is more a shoutbox and not a real chat, cause it does not support user to user private chat.

 Widget works on spaces, dashboard and profile, thanks to contributions from @WebCrew for styling and making more size agnostic

 If you do not want one or more of these, its best to just edit the config and remove the lines for the section you dont want.